-The Juke's high driving position and radical styling appeal to buyers seeking something a lot more interesting than a run-of-the mill hatchback.
-Such people have little need of four-wheel drive, so despite its chunky looks, most versions of the Juke are offered with front-wheel drive only.
+The Juke's driving position and radical styling appeals to buyers looking for something more than your run-of-the-mill hatchback.
+Most people don’t need four-wheel drive, which is why the majority of Juke models sold are front-wheel drive.

 You can equip your Juke with one of a range of petrol and diesel engines, with the most economical being the 1.5-litre dCi diesel.
 It's punchy but a little noisy when you stretch it.
 The 1.2-litre DIG-T turbo is our pick of the petrol thanks to its smooth power delivery and decent fuel economy.
 It also suits the Juke's playful personality rather well.

 There's a more powerful 1.6-litre turbocharged petrol in the range, as well as a 1.6-litre dCi diesel reserved for the ‘Xtronic’ four-wheel-drive versions.
 However, even though the Xtronic model has more grip, it's still better suited to on-road driving.